MachineryZ/QuantTrader/Models/README.md

         1. x in (batch\_size, seq\_len, feature\_size), factors
         2. y in (batch\_size, 1), targets, such as returns, volatiliy
         3. adj in (num\_of\_graphs, batch\_size, batch\_size, weight)

+# Summary:
+- PoNet:
+- BigBird:
+- CosFormer:
+- Informer:
+- Linformer:
+- LinearTransformer:
+- LocalAttention:
+- LongFormer:
+- MLPMixer:
+    1. Do fully connected in two dimensions: first one is in features dimension, second one is in num_patches dimension
+    2. For num_patches dimension, use pseudo fc (conv1d) instead
+    3. Notice that, classic mlp we usually use decreasing hidden\_size during fc layers; However, in such MLP variants, we use expansion trick.
+For example: hs -> expansion\_ratio * hs -> hs
+- PerFormer:
+- ReFormer:
+- SinkhornTransformer:
+- SparseFormer:
+- Synthesizer:
+- Transformer:
+    1. Tradition, classical and fundamental Transformer model
+    2. Encoder + Decoder architecture, only encoder part will be used.
+    3. Multi-head attention is the vital technical part.
+- XGBoost:
+- ResMLP:
+    1. Very similar to ResMLP.
+    2. Use 2d-convolution to patchify the input image; ResMLP use reshape method (similar to ViT)
+- RepMLP